-Well, it was a land division and distribution system that was introduced as partof the Taika Reforms of 645, which was an effort to get the land and the people under direct control of the emperor (at that time Emperor Kotoku, who reigned from 645 to 649).
-The reforms involved the creation of a completely new system (borrowed from China) of administering the far-flung provinces (such as the Land of Hitachi, where Tsukuba in now located) with the creation of house-hold registers, distributing land for the production of rice, and assigning of KOKUSHI (governors) to each province to make sure eveything went smoothly- especially the collection of taxes (the KOKUSHI of Hitachi was based in FUCHU, which is now known as Ishioka City).
+Well, it was a land division and distribution system introduced as part of the Taika Reforms of 645, which was an effort to get the land and the people under direct control of the emperor (at that time Emperor Kotoku, who reigned from 645 to 649).
+The reforms involved the creation of a completely new system (borrowed from China) of administering the far-flung provinces (such as the Land of Hitachi, where Tsukuba in now located) through the creation of household registers, the distribution of land to be used for the production of rice, and the assigning of KOKUSHI (governors) to each province to make sure eveything went smoothly- especially the collection of taxes (the KOKUSHI of Hitachi was based in FUCHU, which is now known as Ishioka City).
 Taxes were to be paid in rice, labor, or other manufactured items- in the Tsukuba area this meant linen or silk cloth..

 The plateau itself was formed by the incessant pounding of the sea – which reached that spot till about 3,000 years ago – and the flooding of the river (the Sakura) that was left beind after the sea had receded.
 When the sea had been at its high point, the pre-Yamato inhabitants of the area lived on top of that plateau where they gathered shells and fish from the sea and hunted deer and wild boar (remnants of their tools, pottery and their meals can be seen at the Sakura History Museum that stands across from gymnasium – you`ll also find there the fossils of the nauman elephant, discovered nearby along the banks of the Hanamuro River).

 I walked out towards the edge of the plateau – a wild hare darted by – then another!
-The woods they had long sheltered in had recently been bulldozed away – they headed for a bamboo grove across the way from out of which sporadically rose the distinctive song of the Japanese bush warbler.
+The woods that had long sheltered them had recently been bulldozed away – they headed for a bamboo grove across the way from out of which sporadically rose the distinctive song of the Japanese bush warbler.

-I reach the edge and look out toward the east – awesome- a waterworld…. with wooded hills, all of them ancient burial mounds, to the south – a testament to the presence the first Yamato people who`d settled the area, having arrived by ship from western Japan, having come up along the Pacific Coast and then into the huge brackish bay that is now Lake Kasumigaura.
-These people had began to conquer and settle the area had arrived at least two centuries before the Taika Reforms (for fascinating details read the Hitachi no Kuni Fudoki, the 8th century chronicles of this area) – and they had their own way of running things , I`m sure, and could not have been very pleased with the arrival of the KOKUSHI (governor) from the capital who was going to make a lot of changes.
-The most importatn of these was that the people would no longer be officially working for the benefit of local strongmen, but working to pay taxes and give loyalty to a single emperor in far-off western Japan.
+I reached the edge and looked out toward the east – awesome- a waterworld…. with wooded hills, all of them ancient burial mounds, to the south – a testament to the presence of the first Yamato people who`d settled the area, having arrived by ship from western Japan, coming up along the Pacific Coast and then into the huge brackish bay that is now Lake Kasumigaura.
+These people that conquered and settled the area had started arriving at least two centuries before the Taika Reforms (for fascinating details read the Hitachi no Kuni Fudoki, the 8th century chronicles of this area) – and they most certainly had their own way of running things.
+They could not have been too pleased with the arrival of the KOKUSHI (governor) from the capital, who they knew was going to make a lot of changes.
+The most important of these was that the people would no longer be officially working for the benefit of local strongmen, but working to pay taxes and give loyalty to the emperor in far-off western Japan.

 A very little part of what is now Tsukuba City was suitable for rice cultivation back then.
 It was only along the rivers- what are now called the Sakura, the Kokai, the Hanamura, the Yata …. that productive fields could be established

-I can never forget Oyama sensei`s story.
-He was born just before the onset of the Second World War in a neighborhood called Maeno – which is now beind the High Energy Physics Laboratory. the first time I was alnone with him, a retired school teacher and principal beloved in the community, he told of how as a kindergartener he was taken from his village on an excursio- into what was then the big town in the area, Hojo.
-Shabbily dresses, the townfolk pointed at them saying “Look, Nogata bo!” (boys from the non-rice areas!).
+I will never forget Oyama-sensei`s story.
+He was born just before the onset of the Second World War in a neighborhood called Maeno – which is now beind the High Energy Physics Laboratory.
+The first time I was alnone with him, a retired school teacher and principal beloved in the community, he told of how as a kindergartener he was taken from his village on an excursion- into what was then the big town in the area, Hojo.
+Shabbily dressed, the townfolk pointed at him and his little class-mates saying “Look, Nogata bo!” (boys from the non-rice areas!).

-Being mocked like that apparently left a wound that was unhealed even after 70 years….
-I thought about Yama, as Oyama sensei kiked to be called, as I gazed down on the flooded fields below.
-He recently passed away.
+Being mocked like that apparently left a wound that remained unhealed even after 70 years….
+I thought about Yama, as Oyama-sensei liked to be called, as I gazed down on the flooded fields below.